 For Master’s students

-I am the responsible professor for the Complex Systems major in the Life Science Technologies master’s programme at Aalto University.
-The application period is usually around January-February.
 If you have a B.Sc. in computer science, physics, applied maths, bioinformatics, or similar (i.e. know probability & statistics, differential equations, linear algebra, and have at least some experience of crunching numbers with Python, Matlab, or R), and want to learn networks, nonlinear dynamics, a bit of machine learning, and other fun stuff, this major is for you.
-As you can see in the description of courses, there’s a lot of freedom and you can tailor the major to suit your interests.
+There’s a lot of freedom and you can tailor the major to suit your interests; you can find the curriculum here.

 For PhD students